OJUG/OJUG/running-the-room.md

 To turn it on and also run the house lights, talk to someone from BCBS.

+# Pre Meeting

+1. Setup meetup.com/omahajava and ojug.org meeting invitations and details
+1. Provide BCBS (Marcus and Pernell) the meeting attendee RSVP list for building security (on day of event)
+1. Provide food sponsor (Ben at TekSystems) the RSVP headcount to supply pizza and drinks (on day of event)

 # MC Duties

 1. Setup a PC with the welcome slides running - https://goo.gl/rK7ySN
 1. Thank our sponsors
 1. Any pre-talk announcements
 1. Introduce the talk(s)
-1. IntelliJ raffle (two if over 50 people)
+1. IntelliJ raffle (using random.org for drawing)
-1. Beer.java at DJ's Dugout
+1. SodaAndBeer.java at DJ's Dugout

+# Post Meeting
+1. Submit raffle winner to JetBrains for IntelliJ license